spatie/schema-org/README.md

 ### Other Minor Issues

-- Some docblocks have some formatting issues (PR's welcome!)
 - The `Float` type isn't available since it's a reserved keyword in PHP
 - The `Physician` type isn't available since it extends a type from the `health` extension spec